ashwinlaly/resale-server-api/README.md

     > mongod --port 27103 --dbpath=E:/My_projects/mongo --replSet "rs"
     > mongo "mongodb://localhost:27103"
-    > rs.initiate [optional - not need when the replica set is already initiated] Now run the API server the command
+    > rs.initiate [optional - not need when the replica set is already initiated] Now run the API server with the command
     > node app.js
     > Now the server will be running at the port http://localhost:1212
 ```